wenxin-c/tp/docs/DeveloperGuide.md

 - This class is in charge of the overall execution of the **Self Reflection** feature.
 - It inherits from abstract class `Manager`
 - Each `ReflectionManager` object contains exactly one `ReflectUi` object as an attribute to get user inputs.
-This is to use a common `scanner` object (created in the `ReflectUi` object) to read all the user inputs within Self Reflection feature.
+This is to use a common `Scanner` object (created in the `ReflectUi` object) to read all the user inputs within Self Reflection feature.
-This can avoid potential unexpected behaviours from creating multiple `scanner` objects.
+This can avoid potential unexpected behaviours from creating multiple `Scanner` objects.
 - The `runEventDriver()` method is the entry of the Self Reflection feature, the caller creates a `ReflectionManager` object and calls this method to launch the Self Reflection feature.
-It calls a class-level method `SelfReflection.geet()` to print greeting logo and message, therefore, `SelfReflection` class is a dependency of `ReflectionManager` class.
+It calls a class-level method `SelfReflection.greet()` to print greeting logo and message, therefore, `SelfReflection` class is a dependency of `ReflectionManager` class.
 - It contains a **while loop** to continuously get user input commands as users are expected to continuously perform a series of actions within Self Reflection feature until they wish to return back to main WellNUS++ interface(input `home` command).